 - A capsule that monitors and reports acid levels in the esophagus without a catheter.

-- Routine and therapeutic colonoscopies to check for colon cancer.
+- Routine and therapeutic colonoscopies to check for colorectal cancer.

 - Virtual colonoscopies that are less invasive.